ch3cook-fdu/Vote2Cap-DETR/README.md

 ## BibTex

-If you find our work helpful, please kindly cite:
+If you find our work helpful, please kindly cite our paper:

 ```

 ```

 ## License

+Vote2Cap-DETR is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License.

+## Contact

+If you have any questions or suggestions about this repo, please feel free to open issues or [contact me](csjch3cook@gmail.com)!